Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 Astonishing lines of voters form at polling stations across America as residents make the biggest decision of a generation.

-And they have a clip from a video showing a long line of people snaking through an American town as tens of millions of Americans go to the polls today in the biggest decision and a generation.
+And they have a clip from a video showing a long line of people snaking through an American town as tens of millions of Americans go to the polls today in the biggest decision in a generation.

 Got to be careful with that too, folks.

-I'm not trying to put damper on things, but I don't like creating false anything.
+I'm not trying to put damper on things, but I don't like creating false anything, hope, expectation, what have you.

 It's just through the roof.